Enhancing Creativity and Learning Through Music, Media, and Technology

 Rory Kennedy - Award-winning filmmaker

-Her most recent project, Ethel, is the feature length documentary that is Kennedy's most personal project to date, providing an inside look at the remarkable life of Ethel Kennedy, Rory's mother and wife to Robert F. Kennedy.
-Ethel was broadcast on HBO in 2012, and nominated for 5 Emmys® including Best Documentary, Best Director, Best Writer, Best Editor, and Best Cinematography in 2013.
+Her most recent project, Ethel, is the feature length documentary that is Kennedy's most personal project to date, providing an inside look at the remarkable life of Ethel Kennedy, Rory's mother and wife of Robert F. Kennedy.
+Ethel was broadcast on HBO in 2012, and nominated for five Emmys including Best Documentary, Best Director, Best Writer, Best Editor, and Best Cinematography in 2013.

 Chris Aronson - President, Fox Distribution

 Pepperdine's second annual State of the Industry Conversation in 2012 featured Chris Aronson, a 30-year industry veteran.
 He shared with Pepperdine students his thoughts on the future of the film business and how technology is changing the movies.
-Mr. Aronson has been with Twentieth Century Fox since 2005 and previously was Executive Vice President and General Sales Manager for Metro-Goldwyn-Mayer Distribution Company where he was responsible for all of MGM's theatrical distribution activities in North America.
-He also served as Senior Vice President for Rentrak Corporation and started their theatrical division, which provides comprehensive box office data collection, analysis, and reporting for the film industry.
+Aronson has been with 20th Century Fox since 2005 and previously was executive vice president and general sales manager for Metro-Goldwyn-Mayer Distribution Company where he was responsible for all of MGM's theatrical distribution activities in North America.
+He also served as senior vice president for Rentrak Corporation and started their theatrical division, which provides comprehensive box office data collection, analysis, and reporting for the film industry.
 He was head of distribution at Destination Films and also held senior positions at Signature Theatres, Columbia Pictures, Vestron Pictures and New World Pictures.
 Aronson started his career at Universal Pictures in his home town of San Francisco.

-Rob Moore - Vice Chairman of Paramount Pictures
+Rob Moore ('84) - Vice Chair of Paramount Pictures

-As Vice Chair, Rob Moore oversees Paramount Picture's Worldwide Marketing, Distribution, Home Entertainment, Digital, Interactive, Television, Licensing, and Business Affairs divisions.
-Since 2007, Paramount has released eight of its ten highest grossing films of all time led by the Transformers franchise, Shrek the Third, Indiana Jones and the Kingdom of the Crystal Skull, Iron Man 1 and 2, and Mission Impossible: Ghost Protocol.
-A Pepperdine graduate (B.A. in Business), Rob returned to campus for Waves Weekend 2011 to discuss leadership and opportunities in entertainment.
+As vice chair, Rob Moore oversees Paramount Picture's Worldwide Marketing, Distribution, Home Entertainment, Digital, Interactive, Television, Licensing, and Business Affairs divisions.
+Since 2007 Paramount has released eight of its 10 highest grossing films of all time led by the Transformers franchise, Shrek the Third, Indiana Jones and the Kingdom of the Crystal Skull, Iron Man 1 and 2, and Mission Impossible: Ghost Protocol.
+A Pepperdine graduate, Moore returned to campus for Waves Weekend 2011 to discuss leadership and opportunities in entertainment.

 Tom Shadyac - Director/Writer

 Box office hits like Ace Ventura: Pet Detective, The Nutty Professor, Liar, Liar, and Bruce Almighty established Tom Shadyac as one of the most prolific comedy directors in Hollywood.
-Tom has also poured his creative energies into dynamic documentaries like I AM and in his transformative "Storytelling and Life" classes at Pepperdine University.
-For Waves Weekend 2011, Tom interviewed four talented Pepperdine graduates, Micheline Birkhead (GSBM, '08), Diane Korman (Seaver, '96), Dr. Jeffrey Lee (GSEP, '10), and Eli Steele (SPP, '11) about the ethical challenges in the entertainment industry and the potential for media to create social good.
+Shadyac has also poured his creative energies into dynamic documentaries like I AM and in his transformative "Storytelling and Life" classes at Pepperdine University.
+For Waves Weekend 2011, Shadyac interviewed four talented Pepperdine graduates, Micheline Birkhead (MBA '08), Diane Korman ('96), Jeffrey Lee (MA '10), and Eli Steele (MPP '11) about the ethical challenges in the entertainment industry and the potential for media to create social good.